Kava-Labs/kava-testnets/12000/UPGRADE.md

 ## Testnet-12000 Upgrade

 On March 25th, at 15:00 UTC, the current testnet will halt due to an upgrade proposal.
-At that time, validators should take the following steps to upgrade to restart the network
+At that time, validators should take the following steps to upgrade and restart the network

 1. Note the final block height that was committed